appwebtech/Company-Website-Elementor-/README.md

 It's no doubt that Adobe Photoshop remains the best raster graphics editor on the planet.
 It's ability to use RGB, CMYK, duotone, etc coupled with the great variety of image extensions makes it the best option to edit images professionally.

-I have used it previously for image sizing and for enhancing vivid display accross platforms from smart tv's to smart phones.
-In this project, large images have been targeted for big displays like desktops whilst small displays have images of reduced dimensions in pixels.
+I have extensive experience in PSD design even prior to my web development career.
+I used it in this project for image sizing and for enhancing vivid display accross platforms from smart tv's to smart phones.
+I have targeted large images for big displays like desktops whilst small displays have images of reduced dimensions in pixels.

 I tweak images to ensure that pixels are not lost when switching viewports and that the image extensions like **.jpeg** and **.png** are well saved to curb image degradation.